 All randomisations will be 1:1 using a factorial design, ie each randomisation will be balanced by design for allocation to other interventions or not.
-Each comparison will be based on a superiority framework.
+The primary analysis for each comparison will be based on a superiority framework.
+For the HDU comparison, if high dose is not shown to be superior to low dose, a secondary non-inferiority analysis will be performed to assess whether low dose is non-inferior to high dose (see section 5.7 for details).